jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 architectures should be deployed, and how all of these can be designed to best address sustainability concerns.
 The focus of this document is to provide actionable design advice to protocol designers.
-This document therefore addresses one aspect in the architecture question, and does not claim to cover the topic exhaustively.
+This document therefore addresses one aspect in the architecture question and does not claim to cover the topic exhaustively.

 This document is also not focused on general issues around environmental sustainability,